pymc-labs/pymc-marketing/README.md

 - **Adstock Transformation**: Optimize the carry-over effects in your marketing channels.
 - **Saturation Effects**: Understand the diminishing returns in media investments.
 - **Budget Optimization**: Allocate your marketing spend efficiently across various channels for maximum ROI.
-- **Experiment Calibration**: Fine-tune your model based on empirical experiments for more unified view of marketing.
+- **Experiment Calibration**: Fine-tune your model based on empirical experiments for a more unified view of marketing.

 Explore a hands-on [simulated example](https://pymc-marketing.readthedocs.io/en/stable/notebooks/mmm/mmm_example.html) for more insights into MMM with PyMC-Marketing.

-### Essential Reading for Marketing Mix Modeling (MMM):
+### Essential Reading for Marketing Mix Modeling (MMM)

 - [Bayesian Media Mix Modeling for Marketing Optimization](https://www.pymc-labs.com/blog-posts/bayesian-media-mix-modeling-for-marketing-optimization/)
 - [Improving the Speed and Accuracy of Bayesian Marketing Mix Models](https://www.pymc-labs.com/blog-posts/reducing-customer-acquisition-costs-how-we-helped-optimizing-hellofreshs-marketing-budget/)